jackmaden/philosophybreak/src/pages/articles/bertrand-russell-why-philosophy-matters/index.md

 To start, Russell outlines why there is typically a rather dismissive attitude towards philosophy.
 As he puts it:

->“Many men, under the influence of science or of practical affairs, are inclined to doubt whether philosophy is anything better than innocent but useless trifling, hair-splitting distinctions, and controversies on matters concerning which knowledge is impossible.”
+>Many men, under the influence of science or of practical affairs, are inclined to doubt whether philosophy is anything better than innocent but useless trifling, hair-splitting distinctions, and controversies on matters concerning which knowledge is impossible.

 This dismissive attitude towards philosophy is caused by two main things, Russell argues.
 Firstly, it is due to the fact that philosophy doesn’t produce obvious material benefits like science does.
 Secondly, it is because philosophy is unable to provide answers to most of the questions it asks.
 Why, then, is philosophy valuable?